studiohummingbird-games/skhema/README.md

 interface Address
 ```

-Properties can be added to Type simply by include them.
+Properties can be added to Types simply by including them.
 ```kotlin
 interface Place {
     val address: Address?